 Add 2 cups of chicken broth, 2 tsp. oregano, 2 tsp. dried parsley, 1 tsp Tony’s (or other Cajun seasoning blend), 1 tsp. dried thyme, and mix well.
 Set slow cooker to low for 8 hours and start the cycle.

-Meanwhile, heat a skillet to medium-high and spray with cooking oil.
+Meanwhile, heat a skillet to medium-high and add 1 T oil.
 Add one cup of diced celery, one chopped onion and one chopped bell pepper.
 Stir fry for several minutes and keep the vegetables moving so they don’t scorch.
 When they are crisp-tender, add 2 tsp. minced garlic and cook 1 minute more.

 Spray the pan again with oil and add about 9 ounces of sliced Andouille or Keilbasa sausage.
 Cook until seared lightly.